mpedroni/working-with-streams/README.md

 The downside of streams is, IMO, its learning curve.
 The Collection framework have a more familiar and intuitive API (probably because all we need to know is how to iterate over all elements, and get/delete a specific one).
 In the other hand, the stream has a quite particular API, which demands some time reading the Java docs and a couple of consults to StackOverflow to figure out how to make it work and get used to it.

 Feel free to comment or contribute with better and more optimized implementations.
 Any ideas are welcome.
+You can check the source code [here](./src/main/java/com/mpedroni/streams/WorkingWithStreams.java).

 ## Further reading